opensearch-project/opensearch-hadoop/README.md

 ```

 ## [Apache Storm][]
-ES-Hadoop provides native integration with Storm: for reading a dedicated `Spout` and for writing a specialized `Bolt`
+OpenSearch-Hadoop provides native integration with Storm: for reading a dedicated `Spout` and for writing a specialized `Bolt`

 ### Reading
-To read data from ES, use `EsSpout`:
+To read data from ES, use `OpenSearchSpout`:
 ```java
 import org.opensearch.storm.OpenSearchSpout;